Arithmetic of fuzzy numbers and intervals -- a new perspective with examples: Summary and Structure

 \section{Summary and Structure}

-This article is divided into four sections: \textbf{Section~1:} A first simplified definition of fuzzy numbers, as just members of a set without (arithmetic) structure, resembles the L-R form of Dubois and Prade (\cite{DB}), a form in which any fuzzy number may be represented by suitable change of variables.
-What is new in the literature and possibly originative is the method of performing the operations of addition and multiplication by inverting, operating and then re-inverting the characterizing functions.
-This novel approach is mathematically equivalent to Lofti A. Zadheh’s original definition (\cite{Zadeh65}) of binary operations via fuzzy vectors and the extension principle ($(\xi \circ\eta)(z)=\sup\{\min(\xi(x),\eta(y))\mid (x,y)\in\R^2:x\circ z\}$), but far more user friendly. \textbf{Section~2:} Starting with section 2 we prefer to speak more generally about fuzzy intervals regarding fuzzy numbers a subcase.
-To make possible the progression from \textit{Definition~1} (continuous characterizing functions and support on the positive real line) to \textit{Definition~2} (semi-continuous characterizing functions, support on the positive reals) the notion of generalized inverse functions as known in statistics is briefly discussed and illustrated.
-The representation of a fuzzy interval as an ordered pair of functions is adapted. \textbf{Section~3} extends the definitions of sections~1 and~2 to the case of characterizing functions of mixed support (that is containing~0). \textbf{Section~4:} In the concluding section a new, very natural and intuitive definition of fuzzy intervals and arithmetic operations on them is laid out.
-With the new approach to defining binary operations some new terminology is introduced.
+This article guides the reader through four consecutive definitions of widening scope.
+There are thus four sections: \textbf{Section~1:} A first simplified definition of fuzzy numbers, as just members of a set without (arithmetic) structure, is given.
+The characterizing functions are continuous and their support is assumed to be a closed interval within the positive reals $\R^+$.

+The arithmetic operations ``$\oplus, \odot$'' of addition and multiplication are defined.
+The formulation is mathematically equivalent to Lotfi A. Zadeh’s original definition \cite{Zadeh65} of binary operations via two-dimensional fuzzy vectors and the extension principle, but closer to the more user-friendly definitions of R. Goetschel and W. Voxman~\cite{GV83, GV86}, albeit introducing different terminology and notation. \textbf{Section~2:} Starting with section 2 we prefer to speak more generally about fuzzy intervals regarding fuzzy numbers a subcase.
+To make possible the progression from \textit{Definition~1} (continuous characterizing functions and support on the positive real line) to \textit{Definition~2} (semi-continuous characterizing functions, support on the positive reals) the notion of generalized inverse functions as known in probability and statistics is briefly discussed and illustrated.
+An explicit formula for the converse operation is given.
+The consequent definitions of fuzzy arithmetic are the main theoretical contribution of this article.
+The representation of a fuzzy interval as an ordered pair of functions is adapted. \textbf{Section~3} extends the definitions of sections~1 and~2 to the case of characterizing functions of mixed support (that is containing~0). \textbf{Section~4:} In the concluding section the parametric representation of fuzzy intervals as defined in \cite{GV83, GV86} and arithmetic operations on them is laid out, and it is argued that the parametric representation be used as the principal, primary and basic one, as has been the trend in recent publications.